Can antibiotics cause stomach pain?

 Yoghurt

-Consuming yoghurt is The best way to reduce the side effects of antibiotics on your stomach.
-It is prepared by milk fermentation and contains various live enzymes that further aid in digestion and offer a restoring environment to your gut flora.
+Consuming yoghurt is the best way to reduce the side effects of antibiotics on your stomach.
+It is prepared by milk fermentation and contains various live enzymes that further aid in digestion and offer a restorative environment to your gut flora.
 Cheese, tempeh, and salami are other fermented food items that contain good bacteria.
 But before purchasing them, check their label and buy the one with the live and active culture label.

 Probiotics